ironbar/schneider_zero_deforestation/docs/modeling/01_Iteration_1.md

 # Iteration 1.
-Keras pretrained models
+Fine-tune ResNet50 pretrained on Imagenet

 <!---
 The work is done using short iterations.
 Each iteration needs to have a very